-- Professor N. W. G. Macintosh, Associate Professor A. C. Gabriel, Dr. L. Freedman, Mr. K. M. Fuller, Mr. R. R. Munro, Mr. J. W. Perrott, and Part-Time Lecturers and Graduate Demonstrators. - 1.
-Second Year: Lectures upon Topographical Anatomy are given throughout Lent, Trinity and Michaelmas Terms.
-Dissections are carried out daily in the three terms.
-Students need to provide themselves with purchased "half sets of bones"; these cannot be obtained from the Department. - 2.
-Third Year: The courses, which are both given in Lent and Trinity Terms, comprise: - (a) A course of lectures upon Applied Anatomy. - (b) A course of lectures and demonstrations upon Neurology.
+Professor N. W. G. Macintosh, Associate Professor A. C. Gabriel, Mr. B. C. W. Barker, Dr. L. Freedman, Mr. K. M. Fuller, Mr. R. R. Munro, Mr. J. W. Perrott.

-Dissections are carried out in Lent Term and (possibly) Trinity Term, depending on availability of material.
+Second Year

+Lectures and dissections relating to the abdomen, thorax, head and neck are conducted in Lent and Trinity Terms, and to neuro-anatomy in Michaelmas Term.

+Students need to provide themselves with purchased "half sets of bones"; these cannot be obtained from the department.

+Third Year

+Lectures and dissections relating to the extremities are conducted in Lent and Trinity Terms plus correlation and integration of the total Anatomy course approached from various aspects.